manasa7958/Projects/ps1a/Readme-ps1.md

 #### Part a
 I made an LFSROutput test, noThrow test, wrongInsert test and modified the GeneratInstr test.

+My LFSR is represented using a 16-bit string because this makes the indexing of the tap positions a lot more simpler.
+I specifically store it as an std::string so I do not need to worry about using bitwise operations or bitmasking.
+I think this benefitted my code implmentation allowing for it to be easier to utilize when validating inputs and tracking changes over time.
+The way I stored my LFSR also made debugging a lot more simpler, becuase I previosuly tried storing as integers but soon realized it would be very complicated.

 #### Part b
 In the second part of the project I defined necessary function and modfied the private class in the hpp file.
 I had to write code for the generate and step functions mainly.
 I did have to rework my step function multiple times because i had been trying to declare my tap positions instead if using their indexes.
 This had caused quite a bit of errors but then I chose to directly use the indexes and that made my program compile correctly.